 INTRODUCTION

 Consumed for 12000 years, milk is a universal food present in all civilizations.
 This food has survived centuries and remains one of the most ingrained foods in our consumption habits today.
-Milk is a highly nutritious food because of its richness in carbohydrates, lipids, vitamins and mineral salts (Aggad et al., 2009 ; Ahmed et al., 2010).
+Milk is a highly nutritious food because of its richness in carbohydrates, lipids, vitamins and minerals (Aggad et al., 2009 ; Ahmed et al., 2010).
 Niger is one of the largest milk producers in West Africa.
 Dairy products from the tradition are relatively varied and grouped into four (4) categories: yogurt, curd, cream and butter and cheese.
 Indeed, cheese is a product known and made by man for thousands of years.
 It is linked to the domestication of dairy species and the empirical knowledge of milk nutritional research.
 The transformation of milk into cheese meets the need for preservation of this food.
 Cheese is a very ancient means of preserving milk.
 It is a complex environment consisting mainly of water, coagulated proteins and milk fats.
 In addition, it is known in Niger as "Tchoukou", with a distinct triangular shape, and is made from the curds of cow's, goat's and camel's milk.
 "Tchoukou" is one of the most prized and consumed dairy products in Niger.
 The traditional cheese "Tchoukou" is a cheese from desert and semi-desert areas.
 It has long been made by women who, by this means, value the importance of milk production in the wintering season by storing food reserves for the dry period.
 Due to its richness in good quality proteins, calcium and vitamins, cheese is a food of high nutritional quality.
-For producers wishing to add value to their own products, and for informed consumers, the use of milk that has not undergone heat treatment is considered to be decisive in terms of the characteristics of the cheese obtained in terms of appearance, texture and, above all, organoleptic quality ().
-Seen from the point of view of public health, this type of production nevertheless represents a significant risk of foodborne illness (Doyle, 1989; Farber, Peterkin, 1991; Decludt, 1996)
+For producers wishing to add value to their own products, and for informed consumers, the use of milk that has not undergone heat treatment is considered to be decisive in terms of the characteristics of the cheese obtained in terms of appearance, texture and, above all, organoleptic quality (where is reference).
+Seen from the point of view of public health, this type of production nevertheless represents a significant risk of foodborne illness (Doyle, 1989; Farber, Peterkin, 1991; Decludt, 1996 (These are too old references)

 Some microorganisms have an essential asset for taste and health, such as the bacteria used in cheese making (Lactobacillus).
 The risk of possible spoilage of cheeses by various beneficial or pathogenic microorganisms requires rigorous microbiological and physicochemical monitoring from milk milking to cheese production (Ruqia et al., 2015).
 In this context, the present study aims to evaluate the physicochemical and microbiological quality of "Tchoukou" cheese which is marketed in Niamey.